 - Ruth Gomberg-Muñoz is a sociocultural anthropologist with research and teaching interests in political economy, migration, globalization, race/ethnicity/class, applied anthropology, and urban ethnography.
 Her research with Mexican immigrant workers in Chicago has explored how these workers negotiate perceptions of their labor as they struggle to attain autonomy, security, and dignity as undocumented immigrants in the United States.
 Her most recent book is Becoming Legal: Immigration Law and Mixed-Status Families (2016).

 Gomberg-Muñoz previously published Labor and Legality: An Ethnography of a Mexican Immigrant Network.
 I’ve used Labor and Legality in my Introduction to Anthropology course.
 It is a very accessible and short book that can be combined with many anthropology textbooks.
+However, as of 2018 many of the accounts regarding workplace immigration raids and enforcement will need to be updated.

 Since writing the book, my own work has grown more closely connected with community-based organizations and coalitions advocating for human rights in the borderlands, including writing specific legislative language for border enforcement oversight and accountability and joining regional and national lobbying efforts.
 (2008:11)